kay-adamof/Take-Your-Neovim/README.md

 # Take Your Neovim

-This single Dockerfile is intended not only to validate the Neovim configuration without hassle, but also to allow you to try out the community-based Neovim bundle.
+This single Dockerfile is intended not only to validate the Neovim configuration without hassle, but also to allow you to try out the community-based Neovim bundlers.

 ## Usage